DPSEve/Math5800Spring2020/README.md

 - [Bayesian Action Decoder](https://explore.openaire.eu/search/publication?articleId=od________18::0e0aaae71c134766acf27427f97258be) This reference dicusses multi-agent learning models, and introduces a simple "two matrix game" as an example of a ,multi=agent game.
 The aforementioned code plays this game.

+- [A Survey and Critique of Multiagent Deep Reinforcement Learning](https://arxiv.org/abs/1810.05587) This paper provides an overview of multi-agent learning techniques and algorithms in the literature.
+This is a helpful paper for exploring possibilities.

 - Games and Decisions by Luce and Raiffa.